Skip to main content

 CodeSandbox

-The TimeframeSelector can be controlled, meaning that you can handle the selection state.
-To do so, you need to use the onChange prop to provide a handler that is called when the internal state changes.
-You also need to assign the value from the state to the TimeframeSelector by setting the value prop.
+TimeframeSelector can be controlled, meaning that you can handle the selection state.
+To do so, use the onChange prop to provide a handler to be called when the internal state changes.
+You must assign the value from the state to the TimeframeSelector by setting the value prop.

 CodeSandbox

-When you create the state for controlling the timeframe selector, you may pass a TimeframeV2 to pre-fill the 'from' and 'to' inputs.
+When you create the state for controlling TimeframeSelector, you can pass a TimeframeV2 to pre-fill the from and to inputs.
+To make a pre-filled value the default or preset selection, initialize the state with an expression matching the preset.

 CodeSandbox